Updated August 24, 2023

 Dynamic Chart in Excel is very simple and easy to create.
-Let’s understand the working of Dynamic Chart in Excel by Some Examples.
+Let’s understand the working of Dynamic Chart in Excel with Some Examples.

 Example #1 – By Using Excel Table

-This is one of the easiest methods to make the dynamic chart in excel, which is available in the excel versions of 2007 and beyond.
-The basic steps to be followed are:
+This is one of the easiest methods to make a dynamic chart in Excel, available in the Excel versions of 2007 and beyond.
+The basic steps to follow are:

 - Create a table in Excel by selecting the table option from the Insert

-- A Dialog box will appear to give the Range for the Table and Select option ‘ My Table has Headers ‘
+- A Dialog box will appear to give the Range for the Table, and Select the option ‘ My Table has Headers ‘

 - Enter the data in the selected table.

 - Select the table and insert a suitable chart for it.

 - A stacked Line with the Markers Chart is inserted.
 Your chart will look like this as given below:

 - Change the data in the table, which will change the chart.